Tag: PFW 2026

 Balenciaga Fall/Winter 2026 Review | Between Two Balenciagas: Pierpaolo Piccioli’s Structural Answer

-Inside Balenciaga Fall/Winter 2026 Balenciaga Fall/Winter 2026 collection marks the season in which Pierpaolo Piccioli begins to articulate a clear direction for the house.
-Rather than presenting an abrupt aesthetic shift, the collection reads as an attempt to locate balance between two powerful legacies: the architectural couture of Cristóbal Balenciaga and the dystopian, street-inflected language…
+Inside Balenciaga Fall/Winter 2026 Balenciaga Fall Winter 2026 is where Pierpaolo Piccioli starts to define a direction for the house.
+Instead of an abrupt aesthetic shift, the collection reads as an attempt to locate balance between two powerful legacies — the architectural couture of Cristóbal Balenciaga and the dystopian, street-inflected language Demna developed over the…

 -